LibreTranslate/LibreTranslate/README.md

 ## Mobile Apps

-- [LibreTranslater](https://gitlab.com/BeowuIf/libretranslater) is an Android app [available on the Play Store](https://play.google.com/store/apps/details?id=de.beowulf.libretranslater) and [in F-Droid store](https://f-droid.org/packages/de.beowulf.libretranslater/) that uses the LibreTranslate API.
+- [LibreTranslater](https://gitlab.com/BeowuIf/libretranslater) is an Android app [available on the Play Store](https://play.google.com/store/apps/details?id=de.beowulf.libretranslater) and [in the F-Droid store](https://f-droid.org/packages/de.beowulf.libretranslater/) that uses the LibreTranslate API.

 ## Web browser
 - [minbrowser](https://minbrowser.org/) is a web browser with [integrated LibreTranslate support](https://github.com/argosopentech/argos-translate/discussions/158#discussioncomment-1141551).
+- A LibreTranslate Firefox addon is [currently a work in progress](https://github.com/LibreTranslate/LibreTranslate/issues/55).

 ## Mirrors

-This is a list of online resources that serve the LibreTranslate API.
-Some require an API key.
+This is a list of public LibreTranslate instances, some require an API key.
 If you want to add a new URL, please open a pull request.

 URL |API Key Required|Payment Link|Cost
 --- | --- | --- | ---